2015 Report of the RSNA

 Campaign for Funding Radiology’s Future®

-To date, $8.8 million in donations and commitments have been made to the
+and Annual Meeting.
+To date, $11.1 million in donations and commitments have been made to

-Campaign.
-There are a variety of ways for individuals, practice groups and
+the Campaign.
+There are a variety of ways for individuals, practice groups and corporations to

-Board of Trustees appreciates the tremendous support of the RSNA Board of
+The Board of Trustees appreciates the tremendous support of the RSNA Board of Directors;

-Directors; members of Foundation committees, study sections, and review panels;
+members of Foundation committees, study sections, and review panels; and the individual,

-and the individual, group and corporate donors who have made 2014 a noteworthy success.
+group and corporate donors who have made 2015 a noteworthy success.